Landscape PhotographyA Beginner's Introduction

 A tripod is ESSENTIAL for landscape photography.
 The biggest crime beginners commit is not getting their horizons straight, which we’ll tackle later on.

 A ball headed tripod will give you the most flexibility in terms of angles, very useful for uneven surfaces.

 Carbon fibre tripods will be the lightest material and it’s worth screwing the baseplate in your camera beforehand, so all you need to do is clip it on when you’re out.

 Please take more than one!
 Make sure they are fully charged and stored separately from your camera when you head out.
 In the same vein, when you’ve finished shooting remove the battery from the camera.

 Batteries can lose up to 50% of their native power in extremely cold conditions.
 So if you’re shooting in the depths of winter, taking two batteries will feel more like one.

 Tip – In extreme cases, leaving the battery in your camera for long periods of time can cause the battery to corrode, leak and ruin your camera body.
 Extreme, we know, but it can happen!

 Firstly, it’s not an essential part of landscape photography for beginners, but there is no harm in picking up a couple of lens filters to help balance exposures and giving you richer contrasts in camera.
 There are several different filter types.
 Let’s take you through the 5 most common ones;

-Neutral Density filters are a way of reducing light entering the lens when you don’t want to change your aperture, or you’ve maxed out (i.e. it’s as small as it can go).
+These are a way of reducing the light entering the lens when you don’t want to change your aperture, or you’ve maxed out (i.e. it’s as small as it can go).
 They are graded in stops of light.
 You’ll see 1 stop through to 10 stops.
 Each stop represents a 50% reduction in light.
 So a 2 stop ND increases a 1-second exposure time to 4 seconds – as each stop doubles the necessary exposure time.